vaish1898/ico-fundriser/README.md

 **Objective**

-The goal is to predict whether a fundraising project will meet its target or not using a dataset of ICO projects, and identify factors influencing their success.
+The goal is to predict whether a fundraising project will meet its target or not using a dataset of ICO projects and identify factors influencing their success.

 **Methodology**